Abbion/FolderSync/README.md

 **This utility tool is COPYING files between folders.
 Be careful using it because, it might lock or even BRICK your OS**

 ## Installers
-Windows 64bit: Installer

-Windows 32bit: Installer

-For other systems, clone the repository and buld it using the tauri toolkit
+Windows installers are in the available in the release section.
+For other systems, clone the repository and build it using the tauri toolkit.

 ## Recommended IDE Setup